openfinanceio/smart-securities-standard/README.md

 - Both the seller and buyer must pass AML/KYC checks.
 - Both the seller and buyer must reside in a non-US jursidiction.
-- The buyer must be an accredited investor.

 RegD 506 (c)
 --